AP source: Trump has talked about buying Greenland for US

 WASHINGTON (AP) — Aiming to put his mark on the world map, President Donald Trump has talked to aides and allies about buying Greenland for the U.S.

-A White House ally told The Associated Press on Thursday that the president had discussed the purchase but was not serious about it.
+A Trump ally told The Associated Press on Thursday that the president had discussed the purchase but was not serious about it.
 The ally spoke on condition of anonymity to discuss private conversations.

 Still, it wouldn’t be the first time an American leader tried to buy the world’s largest island, an autonomous territory of Denmark.